Women’s Financial Empowerment podcast series

 00:05:17:18 - 00:05:47:10

 There's also a bias in our society that values traditionally male work above the work that women do.
 And even within many occupations, women are still paid less than men, which is compounding this gender wage gap issue.
-Research by the Center of the Future of Work at the Australian Institute found that in 80 occupations in which men make up 80% or more of the workforce, including medical specialists and engineering, those occupations had on average salaries above 100,000.
+Research by the Centre of the Future of Work at the Australian Institute found that in 80 occupations in which men make up 80% or more of the workforce, including medical specialists and engineering, those occupations had on average salaries above 100,000.

 00:05:47:10 - 00:06:18:01